soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 ```

 ### Tags

-Tags are typically used to create simple flags.
+Object tagging provides a way to annotate objects with information about how that object is being processed, without polluting the object's attribute name space.
+Tags are WMEs that follow a standard naming convention for the attribute; namely, they are prefixed with `__tagged*ngs*`.
 Internally, NGS uses them to track the state of goals and objects, but you can also use your own tags for tracking whatever you like.
 By default, tags get the value `$NGS_YES`, but you can override this if desired.
 Available macros include:

 * `ngs-tag`: Creates an i-supported tag.
 * `ngs-create-tag-by-operator`: Creates an i-supported tag.